SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-17-azox-vaccine-thrombo.md

 [Somebody asked me]({{ site.baseurl }}/tags/#SomebodyAskedMe) whether worries the AstraZeneca/Oxford vaccine and dangerous blood clotting seen in some patients were a real problem.
-You know what the anti-vaxxers are gonna say; what does the _data_ say?
+You know what the anti-vaxxers are gonna say; what do the _data_ say?

 ## What's the sitch?